kioskprotocol/contracts/README.md

 If you are only listing a few products, you should use the [PublicURLResolver](contracts/resolvers/PublicURLResolver.sol).
 Otherwise, you can deploy your own [URLResolver](contracts/resolvers/URLResolver.sol) contract.

 ```
-/** @title Resolver contract that specifies an API endpoint where product information can be retrieved */
 contract MyURLResolver is URLResolver {
     bytes4 constant INTERFACE_META_ID = 0x01ffc9a7;         // bytes4(sha3("supportsInterface(bytes4)"))
     bytes4 constant PRODUCT_URL_INTERFACE_ID = 0xaf655719;  // bytes4(sha3("productURL(uint256)"))